Locoduino/RingBuffer/README.md

 A simple and easy to use ring buffer library for Arduino.
 Interrupt safe functions are provided too.

+## Changelog

+- 1.0.2 Changed the name of the template from RingBuffer to RingBuf in order to avoid a name conflict with and internal RingBuffer class used in the ARM version of the Arduino core.
+- 1.0.1 Fix a mistake in pop documentation
+- 1.0   Initial release.

 ## Limitation

 The size of the ring buffer is limited to 255 elements.
 The compiler will not prevent you from declaring a buffer size 0 but a size 0 is not supported (and otherwise silly).
 Among the quirks with a size of 0 is the fact that the buffer is both empty and full.